Pinball Construction Set: Awards

 In 1984 Pinball Construction Set received a Certificate of Merit in the category of "1984 Most Innovative Video Game/Computer Game" at the 5th annual Arkie Awards.
 One month later Softline readers named the game the ninth most-popular Apple and Atari program of 1983.
 Computer Gaming World in 1996 declared Pinball Construction Set the 50th-best computer game ever released, and ranked it #1 in the magazine's list of the most innovative computer games.
 Pinball Construction Set is an inductee in GameSpy's Hall of Fame.
 In 2008, Pinball Construction Set was honored at the 59th Annual Technology and Engineering Emmy Awards for "User Generated Content/Game Modification".

 Legacy

 A version for the Coleco Adam combined with Hard Hat Mack under the title The Best of Electronic Arts was completed but not released.

 In 1993, Budge wrote a version of Pinball Construction Set for the Sega Genesis with the name Virtual Pinball.

 Will Wright cited the game as an inspiration.

-In 2013, Budge released the source code to the Atari 8-bit family version of Pinball Construction Set to the public on GitHub under the MIT license.
+In 2013, Budge released the source code to the Atari 8-bit version of Pinball Construction Set to the public on GitHub under the MIT license.